Alex Sidorenko AvatarAlex Sidorenko

 Context and references

-In real-life apps, we often need to pass more data to the context.
-Sometimes this data will rely only on certain specific state variables.
+In real-world applications, we often need to pass more data to the context.
+Sometimes this data will depend only on certain specific state variables.

 We pass a and b to the provider, but the consumer component re-renders even when count updates.
-How to prevent that?
+How can we prevent that?

-Here is the hint - the text variable stores an object (non-primitive value).
-And… 👇
+Here's a hint - the text variable stores an object (a non-primitive value).
+And... 馃憞

-All consumers that are descendants of a Provider will re-render whenever the Provider’s value prop changes
+All consumers that are descendants of a Provider will re-render whenever the Provider鈥檚 value prop changes

 React Docs - Context Provider

-Now the text variable will only change when one of the values in useMemo dependency list changes.
+Now the text variable will only change when one of the values in the useMemo dependency list changes.
 The count is not on the list.
-Therefore when the count changes, the text will get the previous reference, and the context consumer will not re-render.
+Therefore, when count changes, text will retain its previous reference, and the context consumer will not re-render.

 Next chapter

-A Visual Giude to React Rendering - DOM
+A Visual Guide to React Rendering - DOM